HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 - [ ] The following user experience (UX) requirements are satisfied:
   - [ ] Anyone can access a live version of the site at simpler.grants.gov
   - [ ] # The site adopts the UI principles and framework established in the [Foundational UI milestone](https://github.com/HHS/simpler-grants-gov/issues/60)
-  - [ ] Anyone can access a live version of the site at beta.grants.gov
+  - [ ] Anyone can access a live version of the site at simpler.grants.gov
   - [ ] The site adopts the UI principles and framework established in the [Foundational UI milestone](https://github.com/HHS/simpler-grants-gov/issues/60)
   - [ ] The site is 508 compliant and satisfies the other guidelines outlined in the Accessibility Planning milestone
   - [ ] Web traffic data for the site is actively being collected by the framework implemented in the [Web Analytics milestone](https://github.com/HHS/simpler-grants-gov/issues/63)